Engineering Floquet moir\'e patterns for scalable photocurrents: Semiclassical description for laser fields

 providing a handle to manipulate $L$ with experimental parameters.
 For armchair nanoribbons (see Appendix~\ref{sec:uc}) the commensuration wavelength can thus be expressed in terms of the repetition of $N$ unit cells in the $y$ direction (see Fig.~\ref{fig:axes}) as:

-Although Eq.~(\ref{eq:Arotado1}) is instructional to show how tilting the laser incidence induces a spatial dependence in the vector potential through $\alpha$, it only enters as a phase shift along the $y$-direction.
-In our simulations (see Appendix~\ref{sec:singlelaser}), the effect of the incidence angle $\theta$ is to reduce the $y$-component of the vector potential in a factor $\cos\theta$, which can be seen as a modification of the polarization $\phi$ in a laser perpendicular to the layer.
+Although Eq.~(\ref{eq:Arotado1}) is instructional to show how tilting the laser incidence induces a spatial dependence in the vector potential through $\alpha$, with a single laser this spatial dependence manifests only as a phase shift along the $y$-direction, while the polarization remains uniform throughout the supercell (see Appendix~\ref{sec:singlelaser}).
+In our simulations, both this phase modulation and the reduction of the $y$-component by $\cos\theta$ are fully included.
+However, since a single tilted laser does not create polarization interfaces within the supercell, no new topological features emerge beyond those already known from uniform illumination.

 As we shall see below, in order to obtain non-trivial effects from the spatial dependence of the vector potential, we extend the above considerations to the inclusion of a second laser of the same frequency and with incidence angle $-\theta$, such that the commensuration condition in Eq.~(\ref{eq:con1}) is preserved.
 In Appendix~\ref{sec:floquet} we derive the Floquet-Bloch Hamiltonian employed for the calculation of the time-averaged local density of states (LDOS) and transmission amplitudes.